open-mmlab/mmaction/README.md

   - action recognition from trimmed videos
   - temporal action detection (also known as action localization) in untrimmed videos
   - spatial-temporal action detection in untrimmed videos.

 - Support for various datasets

-  Video datasets have emerging throughout the recent years and have greatly fostered the devlopment of this field.
+  Video datasets have emerging throughout the recent years and have greatly fostered the development of this field.
   MMAction provides tools to deal with various datasets.

 - Support for multiple action understanding frameworks